canada-ca/open-source-logiciel-libre/en/contribution.md

 ### Managers, functional specialists, and equivalents responsible for developing or overseeing development of source code are responsible for

-#### Contributing by releasing Government of Canada projects as open source software by
+#### Encouraging and supporting the release of Government of Canada projects as open source software where there is benefit to Canadians

 - Hosting the source code publicly in an open internet [Source Code Repository](#source-code-repository)
 - Ensuring that the rights required to open the project source code are acquired through the contracting vehicules when hiring professional services.
 (IP+licence)